 OracleManagementServer_EMGC_OMS* service, then click the restart button.

-While the Management Agents in your environment must contact the Management Agents on your managed hosts, the OMS must also be able to receive upload data from the Management Agents.
+While the Management Agents in your environment must contact the Management Agents on your managed hosts, the OMS must also be able to receive the uploaded data from the Management Agents.
 If the OMS is behind a firewall, you must configure the firewall to allow the Management Agents to upload data on the upload port.

 Administrators can also change the upload port after the installation.